What Is a Software Version Number?

 • Communicate updates clearly to users

-Following proper software version numbering best practices ensures transparency and reliability.
+Following proper software version numbering conventions ensures transparency and reliability.

 Common Examples of Version Numbers